MaxPleaner/job_tracker_cli/README.md

 - add some sort of reminder system for when to follow up with companies

-- use a YAML database
+- use a human-readable storage format like YAML or JSON